 permit in return for a 250,000-euro ($285,000) investment in

 real estate - have grown very popular.

-Greece's market has been dampeneed by property taxes imposed to
+The Greek market had been hurt by property taxes imposed to

 But economic prospects have improved since 2015 when Greece